triggah61/acent-docs/User Manuals/Users’ Manual for Testing the Acent Faucet Network.docx.md

 **Verification:** You can also verify the transaction from [https://testscan.acent.tech/](https://testscan.acent.tech/) where the account addresses of the recipient and the sender including time and amount of transaction can be traced.
 This can be done by Copying and Pasting your Account Address to the empty search field.

-For detailed procedure on how to use the ACENT Scan for verification purposes. read [here](https://github.com/triggah61/acent-docs/blob/main/User%20Manuals/Users%20Manual%20to%20Verify%20the%20Received%20and%20Sent%20Cryptos%20from%20the%20Acent%20Scan_dec30.docx.md)
+For detailed procedure on how to use the ACENT Scan for verification purposes, read [here.](https://github.com/triggah61/acent-docs/blob/main/User%20Manuals/Users%20Manual%20to%20Verify%20the%20Received%20and%20Sent%20Cryptos%20from%20the%20Acent%20Scan_dec30.docx.md)